Niamh13/Mini-Shop/README.md

-# Mini-Shop (Secure Applicant Programming Project)
+# Mini-Shop (Secure Application Programming Project)

 Mini-Shop purpose is to demostrate insecure coding practices, analyse their security impact, and implement secure remediation following industry standards such as the OWASP Top 10.